b-twice/arcgis-dynamictables/README.md

 Now we have two elements for each column or field name.
 There will be a graphic element surrounding the Building Number and there will be a text element displaying the text "Building Number".

-To read more about mxd elements see the [documentation](http://resources.arcgis.com/en/help/main/10.1/index.html#/ListLayoutElements/00s30000003w000000/)

 Within the mxd you will need to then right click each element, go to "Properties" and under the tab "Size and Position" provide a name for the parameter "Element Name".
 The name would be identical for both the graphic and text elements of the same kind i.e. "Building_Name" for both the graphic and text elements that make up that box).
 If an element does not have a name, the script will pass over it.

 Now what sort of name do you want for these elements?
-They key the name of these elements must match the field names in the attribute table where the data is stored.
+The key is the name of these elements must match the field names in the attribute table where the data is stored.
 Let's look at an example to show you how everything gets connected.

 ### Looking at Sectors